 We’ve also created resource guides for young adults navigating the pandemic.
-You can find the Colorado resources here and federal resources here.
+You can find the Colorado resources here.

 If you’re interested in partnering or joining our work in Colorado or the Rocky Mountain Region, we’d love to hear from you!